cronvel/doormen/README.md

 doormen.shouldThrowAssertion( () => doormen.expect( new Map( [ [ { a: 1 } , 1 ] , [ { b: 2 } , { "two": 2 } ] ] ) ).to.map( [ [ { a: 1 } , 1 ] , [ { b: 2 } , { "two": 3 } ] ] ) ) ;
 ```

-expect a value to be close to (epsilon-aware).
+expect a value to be around/close to (epsilon-aware).

 ```js
 // 0.1 + 0.2 is not equal to 0.3 due to epsilon error in floating point numbers